 - a “cover-up culture” by other ministers who found allegations to be well-founded but did not take steps to notify followers of their findings.

 These are allegations that I cannot let pass by without letting you know of them.
-As of today, I discern them to be true in my evaluation of the evidence and through prayer.
+As of today, I discern them to be factual in my evaluation of the evidence and through prayer.

 All Human Leaders Have Weaknesses